 Sam discovers that her smoothie shop’s labor cost percentage is 28%, which is below the 30% industry benchmark.

-If your labor cost percentage is higher than the industry benchmark or benchmark for your venue type, you may want to consider implementing a combination of these strategies to lower it and keep your business financially healthy.
+If your labor cost percentage is higher than the industry benchmark or benchmark for your venue type, you may want to consider implementing a combination of these strategies for reducing labor costs and keeping your business financially healthy.

 Splitting shifts is when you divide an employee’s shift into two shorter shifts with an unpaid break in between.
 This technique can reduce your labor cost percentage by ensuring you’re spending on restaurant payroll when you need it most.